IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Both the RFC7522 and RFC7523 require the existence of a public key infrastructure.
 The operational aspects of such infrastructure are beyond the scope of this specification.

 This transaction is scoped to the *Authorization Code* and *Client Credential* grant types.

-TODO: These shall statements have to move out of this intro.
-If we think this transaction will be used outside if IUA, then the rqmts can move to actor rqmts for Auth Server in Vol 1; otherwise, move them to Message Semantics.

 The Authorization Server shall support these grant types: